CreatorWorkflowsNow/creatorworkflowsnow.github.io/README.md

 4. Open your web browser to http://localhost:3000

 # How are my new changes made live?
 Contact one of the maintainers.
 They will follow the steps below.

-Deployment is done by pushing the code to the gh-pages branch using this command:
+Deployment is done by pushing the code to the gh-pages branch like this:
 - Sync most recent copy of the 'source' branch.
 - Run these commands in the repo folder:
 - `npm run build`